Important Information on Long-Term Disability Insurance Benefits and Invisible Illnesses

 For people suffering from invisible illnesses, it is critically important that they regularly follow up with their doctors and treating professionals, to ensure that their symptoms and activity restrictions are properly documented.
 Your doctors’ evidence is essential to proving that you are unable to work.

 Individuals who are unable to work due to a chronic pain disorder or a mental illness must show that they are open to participating in recovery, are under the care of a physician and are also sticking to their treatment plan.
 If this documentation is not present, an insurance company can deny your claim.

 Cariati Law Can Help With Your Invisible Disability Claim

 When you are suffering from an invisible illness such as chronic pain or depression, you are simply not at your best.

 If you or a loved one has been denied long-term disability benefits – especially for an invisible illness – you may not even know where to start.
-That’s why it is so important to consult with an experienced and knowledgeable Ontario Disability Lawyer.
+That’s why it is so important to consult with an experienced and knowledgeable Ontario disability lawyer.